eestrada/async_futures/README.md

    only asynchrony.
    (See Loris Cro's excellent article
-   [Asynchrony is not Concurrency](https://kristoff.it/blog/asynchrony-is-not-concurrency/) to understand the difference).
+   [Asynchrony is not Concurrency](https://kristoff.it/blog/asynchrony-is-not-concurrency/) to understand the way these terms are used in this README).
    Consequently, this library implements (and supports) `Executor` implementations that conform to an asynchronous interface, but can in reality run immediately in synchronous modes.
-   This is still logically correct based on Loris Cro's definition of asynchrony: the possibility (but not requirement) for tasks to run out of order and still be correct.
+   This is still logically correct based on Loris Cro's definition of asynchrony: the possibility for tasks to run out of order and still be correct.
 3. The more straightforward gem names [future](https://rubygems.org/gems/future) and [futures](https://rubygems.org/gems/futures)